Compiling Assets

-Jigsaw sites are configured with support for Laravel Mix out of the box.
-If you've ever used Mix in a Laravel project, you already know how to use Mix with Jigsaw.
+Jigsaw sites are configured with support for Vite out of the box.
+If you’ve ever used Vite in a Laravel project, you already know how to use Vite with Jigsaw.

 Setup